In D.C., Group Of Protesters Breaks Windows; Police Use Pepper Spray

 Meanwhile, at checkpoints along the parade route and sites around downtown D.C., supporters of President-elect Donald Trump gathered to celebrate the inauguration, while other anti-Trump protests continued peacefully.

+Protests at the Navy Memorial — closer to the middle of the parade route — are loud but peaceful, according to NPR's Pam Fessler.
+She reports that protesters are lined up along the route, across the street from Trump supporters, to ensure their "voices are heard" when Trump passes by.

-NPR's Jessica Taylor described on some of the other protests on NPR's live coverage of the inauguration:
+NPR's Jessica Taylor described some of the other protests on NPR's live coverage of the inauguration:

 At around 11:30 a.m.
-EST, a Secret Service spokesperson said all demonstrations are "under police control," NPR's Brian Naylor reports.
+ET, a Secret Service spokesman said all demonstrations are "under police control," NPR's Brian Naylor reports.
+Copyright 2017 NPR.
+To see more, visit http://www.npr.org/.